Age Discrimination Lawyers

-At Valiant Law, we can help your business understand and comply with all applicable age discrimination laws.
+Valiant Law, can help your business understand and comply with all applicable age discrimination laws.
 In fact, there are many common business practices that do not violate the law.
-But at the same time, employers must also not unintentionally adopt internal hiring or promotion policies that have the effect of illegally discriminating against older employees and job applicants.
+At the same time, employers must also not unintentionally adopt internal hiring or promotion policies that have the effect of illegally discriminating against older employees and job applicants.
 Helping you stay within the bounds of the law is our top priority, and if litigation does arise as the result of an age discrimination complaint, we can proactively defend your interests in court.

 Federal vs. State Age Discrimination Laws

 At the federal level, the Age Discrimination in Employment Act (ADEA) of 1967 covers most private-sector employers with at least 20 employees.
 The ADEA expressly forbids discriminating against anyone over the age of 40 with respect to any term or condition of employment.
 This includes not just hiring and firing, but also promotions, compensation, benefits, and job assignments.
 In addition, an employer may be liable for any age-based harassment an employee suffers on the job.